hntechsoftware/PaprAI/README.md

 - Allows you to set daily completion target for papers
 - In the future: set up preparation schedule for week/month with notifications

-Developed by HNTech Software alongside Wali.
+Developed by @hntechsoftware alongside Wali.